Step 1: Planning the project

 Evaluate and plan the project

-Installing your own gutters can save you substantially over professionally installed gutters, but there are a few pitfalls to watch out for.
+Gutter replacement, which involves installing your own gutters can save you substantially over professionally installed gutters, but there are a few pitfalls to watch out for.
 Inspect the fascia and soffit (Fig. B) for signs of rotted wood, which will need to be replaced before you put up the gutters.
 Many houses have a trim board or crown molding nailed to the fascia just under the shingles.
 You’ll have to either remove this as we did or add a continuous strip of wood under it to create a flat plane for the gutters.
 In either case, prime and paint bare wood before you hang the gutters.

 Draw a sketch and measure your house